gkw0010/CoPESD/README.md

 ## Questions?
 If you have any questions, feel free to reach out to `gkwang@link.cuhk.edu.hk`.
 Please try to specify the problem with details so we can help you better and quicker!

+## License
+The new contributions of our dataset (e.g., the instructions, reference outputs, model ranking annotations, etc.) are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).